Ryanatrix/PathFinder/README.md

 ##  Overview
 Pathfinder+ is an intelligent rover simulation environment that demonstrates **hybrid exploration techniques** inspired by classical AI search algorithms.
-The rover first performs **DFS-style uninformed exploration**, leaving behind *breadcrumbs* of visited nodes.
+The rover first performs **BFS-style uninformed exploration**, leaving behind *breadcrumbs* of visited nodes.
 Later, in **Second Pass Mode**, the rover uses **A\*** search with learned heuristics and breadcrumbs to generate improved, shorter navigation routes.

 The system visually simulates: